-Signed by the official (s) authorized to submit the proposal
+- Must be signed by the official(s) from both entities authorized to submit the proposal. - Potential applicants should review the requirements for joint applications and for signatures necessary to receive the competitive priority points. - Entities wishing to provided services to public school (s) in the city of Chicago must obtain appropriate permission via original signature from the designated Chicago Public Schools official

-Entities wishing to provided services to public school (s) in the city of Chicago must obtain appropriate permission via original signature from the designated Chicago Public Schools official
+Program Summary

-Program Summary Partner List Attachment 2a
+Attachment 2a

-Duplicate this attachment as needed to provide requested information about the partners involved with the program
+- Applicants should provide requested information - Review requirements to receive the competitive priority points. - Duplicate as needed to provide requested information about the partners involved with the program.